 Connecting the RoboClaw

 Connect power to you RoboClaw as per the manual.
-Now connect a micro USB cable between the RoboClaw and your computer.
+Next, connect a micro USB cable between the RoboClaw and your computer.
 Open Basic Micro Motion Studio.
 In the upper left hand corner of the application you should see a box labeled “Attached Devices”.
 Your RoboClaw should appear here, if not check your USB connection and check that power has been properly applied to the RoboClaw.
 If your device is listed, select it and click “Connect Selected Unit”.
 The Stat1 led on the RoboClaw will begin flashing.

 Figure 1: Location in Motion Studio where a RobClaw is connected.

 We’ll go over each configuration below.
-To configure the battery settings click on “General Settings” in the left-hand pane of Basic Micro Motion Studio.
+To configure the battery settings click on “General Settings” in the left-hand side of Basic Micro Motion Studio.
 Now locate the section labeled “Battery”.
 This is the section we’ll be using for this tutorial.

 Figure 2: The location of the battery settings.